Torann/homestead/readme.md

 #### Site Types

 Homestead supports several types of sites which allow you to easily run projects that are not based on Laravel.
-For example, we may easily add a Symfony application to Homestead using the `symfony2` site type:
+For example, we may easily add a single page application to Homestead using the `spa` site type:

     sites:
         - map: rails.local
-          to: /home/vagrant/code/my-symfony-project/web
+          to: /home/vagrant/code/spa
-          type: "rails"
+          type: "spa"

-The available site types are: `apache`, `laravel` (the default), `proxy`, `rails`, and `spa`.
+The available site types are: `apache`, `laravel` (the default), `proxy`, and `spa`.

 #### Site Parameters